Instance-dependent Noisy-label Learning with Graphical Model Based Noise-rate Estimation: Experiments

 \subsubsection{Real-World Noise}

-We have also evaluated our proposed method on various real-world noisy settings regarding test accuracy and estimated noise rates \(\epsilon\) in~\cref{table:redmini,table:clothing1M,table:miniWebvision}.
-Similarly to the synthetic IDN in~\cref{subsubsec:idn}, the results show that existing noisy-label robust methods can be easily integrated into our model to outperform current SOTA results for real-world noisy-label datasets. \cref{table:redmini} shows the results on red mini-ImageNet using two configurations, including cases without self-supervision (top part of the table) and with self-supervision (bottom part of the table).
-The self-supervision DINO pre-training~\citep{caron2021emerging} relies only on images from red mini-ImageNet to enable a fair comparison with existing baselines~\citep{cordeiro2021propmix, garg2023instance} Results from~\cref{table:redmini} demonstrate that our approach improves the performance of SOTA methods by a considerable margin in all cases.
-In fact, using estimated noise rate \(\epsilon\) while training InstanceGM~\citep{garg2023instance} without self-supervision shows better performance than existing self-supervised baselines at \(0.4\) and \(0.8\) noise rates.
-Moreover, DivideMix~\citep{li2020dividemix}, SSR~\citep{feng2021ssr} and CC~\citep{zhao2022centrality} are used as a baselines for Clothing1M~\citep{xiao2015learning} as shown in~\cref{table:clothing1M} and further explanation is present in~\cref{subsec:results_supp} and~\cref{table:clothing1M_supp}.
-Furthermore, C2D~\citep{zheltonozhskii2022contrast} is used as a baseline for mini-WebVision~\citep{li2020dividemix}, shown in~\cref{table:miniWebvision} where validation is performed on ImageNet~\citep{krizhevsky2012imagenet}.
-It is worth noting that results improve the most baselines and exhibit competitive performance.
+We also evaluate our proposed method on various real-world noisy settings regarding test accuracy and estimated noise rates \(\epsilon\) in~\cref{table:redmini,table:clothing1M,table:miniWebvision}.
+Similarly to the synthetic IDN in~\cref{table:cifar100}, the results show that existing noisy-label robust methods can be easily integrated with our model to outperform current SOTA results for real-world noisy-label datasets. \cref{table:redmini} shows the results on red mini-ImageNet using two configurations, including cases without self-supervision (top part of the table) and with self-supervision (bottom part of the table).
+The self-supervision DINO pre-training~\cite{caron2021emerging} relies only on images from red mini-ImageNet to enable a fair comparison with existing baselines~\cite{cordeiro2021propmix, garg2023instance}.
+Results from~\cref{table:redmini} demonstrate that our approach improves the performance of SOTA methods by a considerable margin in all cases.
+In fact, using estimated noise rate \(\epsilon\) while training InstanceGM~\cite{garg2023instance} without self-supervision shows better performance than existing self-supervised baselines at \(0.4\) noise rate.
+Moreover, DivideMix~\cite{li2020dividemix}, C2D~\cite{zheltonozhskii2022contrast}, SSR~\cite{feng2021ssr}, and CC~\cite{zhao2022centrality} are used as a baselines for Clothing1M~\cite{xiao2015learning} as shown in~\cref{table:clothing1M}, with results showing slight improvements with the use of our method.
+For mini-WebVision~\cite{li2020dividemix} (validation on ImageNet~\cite{krizhevsky2012imagenet}), we use DivideMix~\cite{li2020dividemix}, C2D~\cite{zheltonozhskii2022contrast}, SSR~\cite{feng2021ssr}, and CC~\cite{zhao2022centrality} as baselines (\cref{table:miniWebvision}).
+It is worth noting that our results are better than the SOTA for all settings in~\cref{table:miniWebvision}.